popojan/prime/README.md

 ```

 It's deterministic, you can always find the same primes later using the same command-line arguments or even faster thanks
-to the descriptions given, e.g. first of the three primes above given `n(115,7)`:
+to the descriptions given, e.g. first of the four primes above given `n(115,7)`:
 ```
-$ time ./prime 7 115 116
+$ time ./prime 7 115 1
+binary_digits   decimal_digits  description     probable_prime  divisors_used
 1006    303     |prime|n(115,7) 347769611807825674539085949181139152371599461793101740952318328609297623662367571886029733443964578893627363046320741979312780192235435758012299226404996986368837766237056973225731757234493118064451550238958034157626171504377547928487562277794425815682981219426797645308398814948596444383872029779082239        []
 Found 1 probable primes using 1 tests compared to 698 expected tests.
 Speed-up 698.0×.